materialsproject/crystaltoolkit/README.md

 # Crystal Toolkit

-*Crystal Toolkit is still a very new project.
-While it has had its first release, bugs and major changes are still to be expected.
-Please report any issues you may encounter.*
+**Crystal Toolkit is not ready for the public yet!
+Please wait for a release announcement soon, thank you :-)**

 ## Table of Contents